April O'Neil: Video games

 April has appeared in most of the TMNT video games, usually as the damsel in distress who has been captured by Shredder (or by Karai in case of SNES version of Teenage Mutant Ninja Turtles: Tournament Fighters).
 In Teenage Mutant Ninja Turtles: Turtles in Time, she kicks the story off with a brief report where Krang steals the Statue of Liberty and later appears in the game ending; she also appears onscreen in the SNES version to encourage the Turtles to fight when the player characters are idle.
 In Konami's series of TMNT games based on the 2003 cartoon series, April resembles her cartoon counterpart and often shows up in various cutscenes to give advice and advance the plot of the game.

 April appears as a playable character in Teenage Mutant Ninja Turtles: Tournament Fighters for the Genesis, where her game character bears little resemblance to the 1987 cartoon likeness.
 In TMNT: Mutant Melee, April is again a playable character and participates in multi-player battles.
 She is also a playable character in Ubisoft's Teenage Mutant Ninja Turtles: Smash-Up where she is based on the ninja April from the 2007 film.
 She also appears in the 2014 film-based game by Activision for the Nintendo 3DS, voiced by Julie Nathanson.

 April appears as a playable character in the 2021 fighting game Nickelodeon All-Star Brawl, utilizing her design from the 1987 animated series, voiced by Abby Trott.
 April is a playable character in Teenage Mutant Ninja Turtles: Shredder's Revenge.
 She was fired by Vernon Fenwick for sending in reports that confirmed her friendship with the turtles, but decided to rebel.
 She reluctantly saves Fenwick from Bebop in the opening level, and the two reconcile.
 After helping the turtles defeat the Statue of Tyranny and Super Shredder, she is rehired by Fenwick, though due to him hiding during the battle, he mistakenly gives the credit to the Punk Frogs.
 In September 2022, April was confirmed to be playable in Nickelodeon Kart Racers 3: Slime Speedway, once again having her likeness taken from the 1987 series.
+An April skin was added to the Fortnite cosmetic shop in December 2023.